Authentication API Documentation

 text String

-(Only for type 1 and type 2) a typed string that you want the typing pattern for
+(Mandatory only for type 1 and type 2) a typed string that you want the typing pattern for

 textId Number

-(Optional, only for type 1 and type 2) a personalized id for the typed text, or, if it’s against a same text, the id of the text to be typed. textId identifies the text in a unique way.
+(Optional, only for type 1 and type 2) a personalized id for the typed text, or, if it’s against the same text, the id of the text to be typed. textId identifies the text in a unique way.
 To generate a textId, you can use the method TypingDNA.getTextId(str), which generates a 32-bit FNV-1a hash on the text.

 length Number